akononovicius/physRisk-content-repository/articles/2020/sir-model.md

 than likely to be invented (edit: quick online search reveals that this number is given in
 [this article](https://medium.com/@tomaspueyo/coronavirus-act-today-or-people-will-die-f4d3d9cd99ca),
-which is an excelent article in many regards).
+which is an excellent article in many regards).
 One needs to make certain assumptions about the spread of disease and the efficiency of quarantine to get any reasonable estimate.